OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 sudo systemctl enable --now mariadb
 ```

 Secure the mariaDB installation with a strong root password.
-Use ‘pwgen’ to generate a password and store this password securely:
+Use `pwgen` to generate a password and store this password securely.
+You will use the `pwgen` password to setup and configure MariaDB, as well as to create a database for Slurm to access the head node:

 ```bash
 sudo dnf -y install pwgen